The coaching industry can seem shade at times with sharks in the water

 “100k in 6 months in your business!”
 Whoa!
 Where do I sign up?

-It’s always aimed at those struggling coaches, or life coaches, or people who are struggling in their lives and don’t know any better.
-Sadly, those people that are attracted to the shortcut — the easy answer.
+It’s always aimed at those struggling coaches, life coaches, or people who are struggling in their lives and don’t know any better.
+Sadly, those people who are attracted to the shortcut — the easy answer.

 This isn’t to say that people don’t ever need coaching.
 Some do.
 In fact, a lot of people probably do.